Chart Color Schemes

 Leppington's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Leppington's health outcomes data shows excellent results, with younger age groups experiencing a very low prevalence of common health conditions.
+Health outcomes data shows excellent results in Leppington, with younger age groups having a very low prevalence of common health conditions.

-Approximately 54% (~8,326 people) have private health cover, which is relatively high.
-The most prevalent medical conditions are asthma and arthritis, affecting 5.8 and 5.6% of residents respectively.
-Notably, 79.5% of Leppington's population declares no medical ailments, compared to 77.9% in Greater Sydney.
-As of the latest data (2016), 9.2% (~1,414 people) are aged 65 and over.
-While health outcomes among seniors are above average, they require more attention than the broader population.
+Approximately 54% (~8,448 individuals) have private health cover, which is relatively high.
+The most prevalent medical conditions are asthma (affecting 5.8% of residents) and arthritis (5.6%).
+A total of 79.5% report no medical ailments, compared to 77.9% in Greater Sydney.
+Leppington has 9.4% (1,466 individuals) of residents aged 65 and over, with health outcomes among seniors being above average but requiring more attention than the broader population.

 Frequently Asked Questions - Health